Shoaib1M/Stock_Alerter_Porject/README.md

 # 📈 Stock Trading News Alert Project

-A Python automation project that checks for significant stock price changes, fetches relevant news articles, and sends alerts via SMS.
+A Python automation project that checks for significant stock price changes, fetches relevant news articles, and sends alerts via Email.
 This is a Day 36 project from the "100 Days of Code: The Complete Python Pro Bootcamp" course by Dr. Angela Yu.

 ---